18 Feb How Belly Fat Could be Hurting Your Heart

 Hardening of the arteries occurs when fat, cholesterol and plaque buildup in the walls of the arteries.
 This plaque build-up not only causes heart problems, but it causes problems throughout the body.

 The good news is that you can easily reduce your risk just by making a few simple changes.
 So, what should you do if you have belly fat?

 - Consume glycemic balanced, low-carb meals.
-This type of meal prevents spike in blood sugar which can also promote inflammation and fat storage.
-Eat lots of leafy greens, fiber, lean protein colorful vegetables and don’t be afraid of the “good fats” like avocados, nuts and olive oil.
+This type of meal prevents a spike in blood sugar which can also prevent inflammation and fat storage.
+Eat lots of leafy greens, fiber, lean protein, colorful vegetables and don’t be afraid of the “good fats” like avocados, nuts and olive oil.
 Stay away from sugar, white flour sweets and processed foods.